camunda/camunda-modeler/docs/element-templates/README.md

 The following ways exist to map a custom field to the underlying BPMN 2.0 XML.
 The _"mapping result"_ in the following section will use `[userInput]` to indicate where the input provided by the user in the `Properties Panel` is set in the BPMN XML.
 As default or if no user input was given, the value specified in `value` will be displayed and used for `[userInput]`. `[]` brackets will be used to indicate where the parameters are mapped to in the XML.

-Notice that adherence to the following configuration options is not enforced.
-Not-adherence might lead to errors when using element templates.
+Notice that adherence to the following configuration options is enforced by design.
+If not adhering, it logs a validation error and ignores the respective element template.
 ##### `property`

 | **Binding `type`**  | `property`  |